How to Use the Credit Card Optimizer Calculator

 When people have outstanding debt on their credit card (or credit cards), they sometimes decide to transfer it to a new credit card with a lower interest rate.
 This process is called a balance transfer.
 Having a lower interest credit card will help the consumer pay off the debt quicker.

 Keeping track of more than one credit card payment can become a hassle.
-So, consolidating all of your credit cards into one will make your life simpler as well as you will only be making one monthly payment.
+So, consolidating all of your credit cards into one will simplify your life (see also life insurance calculator) as well as you will only be making one monthly payment.

 Credit card companies typically make a specific type of credit card for this process called a balance transfer credit card.
 We’ll explore the balance transfer credit card next.